Christmas Island Bonefishing

 days in a row.

-From the lodge, it's only a five to 10-minute skiff ride to large, shallow flats teeming with bonefish.
+From the Lodge, it's only a five to 10-minute skiff ride to large, shallow flats teeming with bonefish.
+Some flats are 30 to 90 minutes from the Lodge.
 No long pickup rides.
 During our hosted weeks, we'll also fish outside the reef for tuna, wahoo, sailfish and other species.
 The skiffs are outrigger boats between 30 and 40 feet long, which are common to Christmas Island and the other fishing lodges.
 Each angler has his or her own guide.
 This is very unique.
 The Villages is the only lodge on the island that offers this service at no extra charge.

 The Villages - Christmas Island

 The Villages opened in 2006 and is run by locals which ensures true Polynesian hospitality.
 The Lodge is located on a white sandy beach, overlooking an aqua-colored lagoon.